 Landing officials should be placed about 5 meters outside the distance markers, and be prepared to run along these markers to define the touchdown point.
-One landing official should be permanently stationed opposite the zero line. - B.10.11 Only the international chief judge will be responsible for communicating the results of the competitor's landing to the Secretary for entering into the competitor's record sheet in English, being the competition language. - Video recording of landings shall be arranged as they are vital to enable the Jury to come to a decision on a protest based on factual evidence.
+One landing official should be permanently stationed opposite the zero line. - B.10.11 Only the international chief judge will be responsible for communicating the results of the competitor's landing to the Secretary for entering into the competitor's record sheet in English, being the competition language. - Video recording of landings must be arranged as they are vital to enable the jury to come to a decision, on a protest, based on factual evidence.
 The video crew should comprise at least two hand-held video cameras located about 10 meters from the runway and positioned about 20 meters before and after the "0" line.
 Video crews must be trained before the competition to provide the best camera location and viewing angle.
 A continuous following of the wheels, before, during and after the touchdown, is essential and runway markings must be visible on the videotape to enable final judgment on touchdown point and landing techniques.
 The video recorders must provide at least one hundred frames per second (100 fps) recording. - B.10.13 All wheels, on all participating aircraft, shall be painted with white tire marks on both sides of all wheels.
 Spats will be removed from all main wheels prior to the beginning of the competition.

-- B.10.14 The International Chief Judge will be provided with an equipment, which has to be placed nearby the zero line with a minimum height of 2 meters above ground.
-The wind direction and wind speed have to be recorded in the touchdown moment of each aircraft.
+- B.10.14 The international chief judge will be provided with wind measuring equipment, which has to be placed nearby the zero line at a minimum height of 2 meters above ground.
+The wind direction and wind speed must be recorded at the touchdown time of each aircraft.
 This will provide factual evidence in the case of one-wheel landings, which are allowed only when the international chief judge has declared a crosswind. - B.10.15 The video playback must be displayed on a TV set with a minimum 21" screen.
 The equipment must include the facility both of "freezing" and advancing frame-by-frame without picture interference. - B.10.16 The host nation will ensure that a reserved area is available, opposite the touchdown line, for team managers only.
-It will be placed not less than 15 meters from the edge of the runway (see B.10.1). - B.10.17 An electronic recording system previously approved by C.I.A.G. must be used.
+It will be placed not less than 15 meters from the edge of the runway (see B.10.1). - B.10.17 An electronic recording system previously approved by GAC must be used.
 It must be in conjunction with visual judging.
-In the event of failure only, visual judging will be used for that group.
+Only in the event of failure of the electronic recording system will visual judging will be used for that group.